-Develop an understanding of the theory and practice of counseling with the Master of Counselling at VU.
+Develop an understanding of the theory and practice of counselling with the Master of Counselling at VU.

-You'll gain experience in adult, child and adolescent counseling, focusing your learning on:
+You'll gain experience in adult, child and adolescent counselling, focusing your learning on:

-- counseling interventions and psychological therapies (for adults, children, adolescents, and families)
+- counselling interventions and psychological therapies (for adults, children, adolescents, and families).

 - practical skills through industry-based learning and placement.

 Accredited by the Australian Counselling Association (ACA), the Master of Counselling covers: